 Having spent his childhood years in Hong Kong and over a decade now in southern Ontario, Ryan has experienced opposite spectra of city life going from hyper-density to ever-sprawling suburbia.
 Joining 8 80 Cities in 2016 as Project Coordinator, he is passionate about finding the right balance through placemaking and community engagement.

 A recent Master of Urban Planning graduate from McGill University, Ryan has worked on various projects in different capacities across sectors.
 As a designer, he participated and received awards in multi-disciplinary design competitions, and is always on the search for creative opportunities.

-Zainab is the Summer Project Coordinator intern with 880 Cities.
+After completing her summer internship, Zainab is now Project Assistant with 8 80 Cities.
 She brings a passion for inclusive design of public spaces, particularly engaging children in community-building processes.